ebzzry/ebzzry.github.io/src/emacs-racket.md

 Racket dealt with things.
 A more intelligent way of handling code, was needed.

 Fortunately, you have [Geiser](http://www.nongnu.org/geiser/).
-To quote the first paragraph on its homepage:

->Geiser is a collection of Emacs major and minor modes that conspire
->with one or more Scheme interpreters to keep the Lisp Machine Spirit
->alive.
-It draws inspiration (and a bit more) from environments such
->as Common Lisp’s Slime, Factor’s FUEL, Squeak or Emacs itself, and
->does its best to make Scheme hacking inside Emacs (even more) fun.

-I saw several other major modes that tries to do what Geiser does, but I became most comfortable with what Geiser offered.
+There are other major modes that try to do what Geiser does, but I became most comfortable with what Geiser offered.
 Some similar libraries can co-exist with Geiser, too.
 I tried those, but it became too complex, for me.
 I wound up just using Geiser.
 Also, as a semi-related note, I’m using Emacs to edit Racket code because I don’t know of any other editor that does it so well.
 I don’t use DrRacket, except when I need to use its nice GUI debugger.

-## Installation
+## Installation <a name="installation"></a>

 My installation method is crude, but it works, at least for me.
 Other installation methods exist, but I couldn’t wrap my brain around them,